 Employees who violate this policy are subject to appropriate discipline.
 If an investigation results in a finding that this policy has been violated, employees could be subject to immediate termination dependent on the egregious nature of the violation.

 Students who violate this policy are subject to appropriate discipline, through the Student Conduct Process.
 If a student is found responsible for the violation of this policy, students may be subject to disciplinary action, up to and including suspension or expulsion from the University.

 As a general rule, there may be times when a University employee may be suspended for 30 days with pay pending the outcome of an investigation.
 In some situations, the suspension period may be extended.
 This is a personnel decision based on the sole discretion of the Department of Human Resources and is dependent upon the type of investigation taking place.
 Suspension is used to avoid any possible retaliation and to protect the complainant, respondent and any witnesses.

 Student Interim Suspension Pending Outcome of Investigation

-In certain circumstances, the Vice President for Student Affairs, or his or her designee, may impose a University suspension prior to any Student Conduct Hearing.
+In certain circumstances, the Vice President for Mission and Student Engagement, or his or her designee, may impose a University suspension prior to any Student Conduct Hearing.